Obligation of identification: Sweden

 In Sweden, there is no explicit law on obligation of identification.
 But still the police can demand identification in case of crime suspicion, because they have the duty to determine the identity of suspects.
 A person who is suspect of a crime giving a fine or an extra fee, such as no local traffic ticket, and are without an identity card, are suspect of identity fraud, a crime that can give prison and warrants an arrest.
 Normally those are brought to the police station and are asked for their name and personal ID number and are checked against the photo stored in the passport or driver's license database.
 A fine is not given if the identity is given correctly.
 Driver's licenses are valid as identification card in Sweden.
 Car drivers still have mandatory duty to carry their licenses, even if there is no crime suspicion.

 The situation is similar in the other Nordic countries.
 Identity documents from Nordic countries are valid in all these countries, although some types are less known and can give problems.
 In Finland and Norway, citizens do have to identify to police even without suspicion of crime, just for police to be handling a mission.

 Turkey

 In Turkey, individuals above 15 years of age are legally required to present identification when stopped by law enforcement officers, and failure to do so may result in legal repercussions, and the public prosecutor must be notified.
 Should the individual continue to insist on not providing their identification, they may face arrest.

+Hong Kong SAR

+Section 17C of the Immigration Ordinance requires individuals above 15 years of age to carry proof of their identity at all times, and to produce it on demand for inspection by police officers, immigration officers, and immigration assistants.
+Proof of identity includes, among other things, a valid identity card or travel document.
+Failure to carry or produce proof of identity is an arrestable offence punishable by a fine.